Reynolddoss/NLP_selenium/README.md

 # NLP_selenium
-Using the above code you can use the Natural Language Processing facility provided by IBM Watson Withoout using their APi
+Using the above code you can use the Natural Language Processing facility provided by IBM Watson services (Natural language understanding & Discovery News) Without using their APi
 # Prerequisites
  * Python
  * firefox browser